 raging rivers which sheep fear because they can drown.

-In cool weather sheep can
+In cool weather

 cope for weeks without drinking if the grass most mornings is wet with